Generic name: estazolam (es TA zoe lam)

 What happens if I overdose?

-Overdose symptoms may include extreme drowsiness, confusion, slurred speech, weak or shallow breathing, or fainting.
+Overdose symptoms may include extreme drowsiness, confusion, slurred speech, weak or shallow breathing, or coma.

 What should I avoid while taking estazolam?